magit/forge/README.md

 Work with Git forges from the comfort of Magit
 ==============================================

-Work with Git forges, such as Github and Gitlab, from the comfort of Magit and the rest of Emacs.
+Work with Git forges, such as GitHub and Gitlab, from the comfort of Magit and the rest of Emacs.

 ![screenshot-status](http://readme.emacsair.me/forge-status.png)